What is personality development?

 Such people manipulate young college students to believe in some stupid stuff, (which, of course, they call unique) in the name of personal development.

-The truth is that people running such companies have no clue about personal development whatsoever, and they are operating as puppets in the hands of college authorities – the people sitting in the chairs of directors, deans and chairpersons of various colleges.
+The truth is that people running such companies have no clue about personality development whatsoever, and they are operating as puppets in the hands of college authorities – the people sitting in the chairs of directors, deans and chairpersons of colleges.

-They believe that personal development is all about positive thinking.
+They believe that personality development is all about positive thinking.

-Well, you’d be disappointed to know that positive thinking is not personal development.
+Well, you’d be disappointed to know that positive thinking is not personality development.

 Yes, the path to personal growth passes through positive thinking, but it’s just a milestone and not the destination itself.

-Personal development is something different.
+Personal growth is something different.
 And only a few people willing to risk without any guarantee of success can walk down this path.

 So what is it?